alexjarosch/OpenFOAM-muI/README.md

 ## Disclaimer

-This code is under development and not yet benchmarked against known granular flow examples. **Use at your own risk!**
+This code is under development and not yet fully benchmarked against known granular flow examples. **Use at your own risk!**